 - 1. Create an argument through the use of historical evidence - 2.
 Analyze and interpret primary and secondary sources - 3.
-Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of United States history and translate this to current situations
+Analyze the effects of historical, social, political, economic, cultural, and global forces on this period of Western Civilization and translate this to current situations.